Moroi

 Moroi are often associated with other figures in Romanian folklore, such as strigoi (another type of vampire), vârcolac (werewolf), or pricolici (werewolf).
 As with most concepts in folklore, the exact characteristics ascribed to moroi are variable from source to source.
 Wlislocki reported a belief that the child of a woman impregnated by a nosferat (a sort of incubus-vampire) would be extremely ugly and covered with thick hair, very quickly becoming a moroi.

 They are also sometimes referred to in modern stories as the living offspring of two strigoi.
 It may also signify an infant who died before being baptized.
 The origins of the term "moroi" are unclear, but it is thought by the Romanian Academy to have possibly originated from the Old Slavonic word mora ("nightmare") – cf. Russian kikimora.
 Otila Hedeşan notes that moroi is formed using the same augmentative suffix as strigoi (along with the related bosorcoi) and considers this parallel derivation to indicate membership in the same "mythological micro-system."
 The "-oi" suffix notably converts feminine terms to the masculine gender as well as often investing it with a complex mixture of augmentation and pejoration.

-Fantasy fiction

-The concept of "moroi" and "strigoi" have been fictionalized in popular culture, somewhat less often than traditional vampires.
+According to Éva Pócs, the word itself is related to the mare and is most likely of Proto-Indo-European origin as similarly named malevolent creatures appear in the culture of several Eastern, Central and Western European countries, although they differ in description, which was later transmutated into the creatures found in Hungary and Romania.
+Further west, it appears more as a shape shifter.